danjohnson3141/Jekyll-Test/users/POST-users-sign_in.md

 <!-- --- title: POST /users/sign_in -->

-This is the route that the user uses to login.
+This is the route that the active user uses to login.
+After a succseful login, the app provides the active user with an authorization token that will be needed in order to use most other routes within the application.

 =
 #### Authentication